sotnir/NENAH-BIDS/README.md

  - BIDS conversion:
      - set up using [heudiconv](https://heudiconv.readthedocs.io/en/latest/) (a heuristic-centric DICOM converter), mimicking the tutorial: http://reproducibility.stanford.edu/bids-tutorial-series-part-2a/
      - decide how to create slice_timing in the json-files
-     - Harmonizing old (Pxxx) and new (NENAHxxx) naming.
-One subject will need to have one unique ID.
-To point out the repeat scan, use the session code in the BIDS (e.g. ses-1) to add subfolder under subject folder

 ## Relevant Resources
  - [BIDS and the NeuroImaging Data Model (NIDM)](https://f1000research.com/documents/8-1329)